-This is the thirteenth year that Strategy& (Formerly Booz & Company) has examined CEO successions and success among the world’s top 2,500 public companies.
-This year we focused particularly on the professional and educational backgrounds of new CEOs and on how CEOs should lead through disruption.
+This is the 14th year that Strategy& has examined CEO successions and success among the world’s top 2,500 public companies.
+This year we focused particularly on women CEOs over the last 10 years.

 Explore CEO succession rates by geography, industry, and year.